A Discussion with Swami Agnivesh, Social Activist, Arya Samaj

 In that part of India the word for farmer is kisan, and even the smallest farmers use the word proudly.
 The landholders are the zamin dar.
 Farmers liked to call themselves landlords, however.
 But they came to realize that they were heavily indebted and in very bad condition.
 We used many means, including songs and plays, to mobilize and galvanize them.
 This was the first farmers' movement in independent India.

-After the announcement of its plans, the government failed to buy up produce and in short order India was passing through a food crisis.
-This harked back to an earlier period in the 1960s when American PL80 was used as a device to ensure that the poor did not die of starvation.
+After the announcement of its plans, the government failed to buy up produce, and in short order India was passing through a food crisis.
+This harked back to an earlier period in the 1960s when American PL480 ["Food for Peace" food aid] was used as a device to ensure that the poor did not die of starvation.
 We were very critical of the American politics behind it.

 How much time did you spend in jail?